tandasat/Sushi/README.md

 if you are going to test with VMware.

 Once you have installed the Sushi.sys, it logs interesting activities on C:\Windows\Sushi.log and DebugView when it occurred.
+Also, you can run SushiTest.exe and see its output is being changed.
 ![Basic Output](/img/basic_output.png)

 Also, you can install ChangeMSR.sys in the same way as above to trigger more